-Any gathering of a large number of people can have a potential negative impact on the air, soil, water, resources and people.
+Any gathering of a large number of people can have a potential negative impact on the air, soil, water, resources, and people.
 This includes not only the location where the event takes place but also far beyond.
-But by taking sustainability planning into consideration, event organisers have the opportunity to not only to minimise potential negative impacts but also, given the large number of stakeholders involved, concretely influence change by leaving a positive legacy and hopefully inspiring those involved to live more sustainably.
-That's why we should urge organisers to include sustainability into their planning process.
+But by taking sustainability planning into consideration, event organizers have the opportunity to not only minimize potential negative impacts but also, given the large number of stakeholders involved, concretely influence change by leaving a positive legacy and hopefully inspiring those involved to live more sustainably.
+That's why we should urge organizers to include sustainability in their planning process.

-Organising sustainable events not only reduces their environmental impact, but can also benefit the main actors involved.
+Organizing sustainable events not only reduce their environmental impact but can also benefit the main actors involved.
 Such benefits include:

 Positive reputation and improved image

-If planned and implemented carefully, the event can provide benefits to the region by creating jobs, encouraging local investment, involving regional Small and Medium Enterprises (SME) and can promote better working conditions and social inclusion.
-It can also act as a catalyst for encouraging environmental and sustainable best practices across the region, as well as improving the relationship between the organiser and the local community.
+If planned and implemented carefully, the event can provide benefits to the region by creating jobs, encouraging local investment, involving regional Small and Medium Enterprises (SMEs), and can promote better working conditions and social inclusion.
+It can also act as a catalyst for encouraging environmental and sustainable best practices across the region, as well as improving the relationship between the organizer and the local community.

-As an organiser of large, sustainable events, you drive the demand: your request for more sustainable products will both trigger as well as promote the development of innovative technologies and techniques, leading to a more efficient use of resources and the improvement of the delegate experience.
+As an organizer of large, sustainable events, you drive the demand: your request for more sustainable products will both trigger as well as promote the development of innovative technologies and techniques, leading to more efficient use of resources and the improvement of the delegate experience.